simsmile123/personal-site-main/src/data/about.md

 - I made a life-changing decision in 8th grade: attending a public magnet school for high school for science and technology.

-- Delayed learning computer science for as long as I could, but found out I could get good at it too!
+- Delayed learning computer science for as long as I could.
+I found out quickly I could get good at coding even though I was self taught during a pandemic!

 - After AP Computer Science A, I took Artificial Intelligence and Mobile and Web Development.
 I LOVED AI, but the class consisted of 5 girls and 29 boys.
 The next year, I took Computer Vision and Neuroscience Research Lab.